pingcap/docs/ticdc/ticdc-changefeed-config.md

 # send-bootstrap-to-all-partition controls whether to send bootstrap messages to all partitions.
 # The default value is true, which means that bootstrap messages are sent to all partitions of the corresponding table topic.
-# Setting it to false means the bootstrap message is sent to only the first partition of the corresponding table topic.
+# Setting it to false means bootstrap messages are sent to only the first partition of the corresponding table topic.
 # send-bootstrap-to-all-partition = true

 [sink.kafka-config.codec-config]